CinTheDev/synth-music/README.md

 possible for Instruments to output stereo sound and export it stereo.
 Also think about ways to make the Instrument implementation convenient if only Mono should be Output.

+### Even more advanced dynamics system

+Features for making the dynamics system even more versatile and powerful

+#### Custom interpolation curves

+Currently, if we slowly invrease the intensity, the change is always linear.
+Make it possible for the user to specify their own interpolation curve.

+Either make them choose from an enum, or let them provide their own function, or both.

+#### Dynamics effects over Track or whole Section

+My idea of this is still a little vague, but I think in some other music it sometimes feels like the intensity of some instruments "pulse" or similar with the rythm.

+Investigate online what this is called and how it is usually implemented.
+If it's not very difficult, implement it here as well.